Dig in the Earth

 One of the reasons that gardening is beneficial is that it allows you to get more vitamin D from the sun.
 Research has shown that vitamin D is essential for everything from boosting immunity to increasing bone strength.
 Also, a dose of sunlight has been shown to improve mood.
 If you want even more Vitamin D than what you're able to get out of the sun, try adding supplements to your diet.
-The best Vitamin D supplement is Omega Max Gold from the Institute for Vibrant Living.

 Could digging around in the soil improve mood and boost immunity?
 Studies have shown that exposure to bacteria in dirt can play a role in improving one's health.